Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 ## Lightweight web solution

-Escargot is the Tizen JavaScript engine for the product having hardware resource restriction.
+Escargot is the Tizen JavaScript engine for products having hardware resource restrictions.
 It uses about 14% in binary size and 35% in memory usage for the benchmark application compared to those of Chrome's V8 JavaScript engine.
 Escargot supports ES6 full specification and also supports ES10 up to a large extent:

  The following are the details for memory size and features in comparison to Chrome V8 benchmarks: